 High click-through rate

 With interstitial ads, the users have two options: either to click on the ad to check out the offering or to click on the close button and continue ahead.
-Facts say, interstitial ads have a higher click-through rate than banner ads.
+Facts say that interstitial ads have a higher click-through rate than banner ads.

 Compelling and convincing